ilyassari/auto_cert/README.md

-excel macro
+# excel macro
-vba
+### vba

-auto certificate to list
+its excel file with two pages.
+First one has certificate infos, the second one is certificate sample.